-3.1.
-M2312K (Fujitsu 84 MByte) Disk Subsystem
+2.3.
+M2312K (Fujitsu 84-MByte) Disk

-Your Sun Workstation may be supplied with a disk subsystem which is the Fujitsu Model M2312K disk drive.
-The Fujitsu disk drive uses the industry standard SMD interface which is supported by either the Interphase SMD 2180 disk controller or the Xylogics 450 SMD disk controller supplied with your disk subsystem.
+The Sun-2/170 may be supplied with a disk subsystem which is the Fujitsu Model M2312K disk drive.
+The Fujitsu disk drive uses the industry-standard SMD interface which is supported by the Xylogics 450 SMD disk controller available from Sun.
+It is possible to attach two drives to a single SMD controller.